Home AdTech Industry Trends Ad Network Explained: How It Works and Why It Matters

 Inventory-Specific Ad Network

-As the name suggests, these networks specialize in a particular ad inventory.
+As the name suggests, these networks specialize in particular ad inventories.
 For instance, a network might focus solely on:

 Targeted Ad Network